← Back to Blog

 Day 8: audit log made the root cause provable in three queries.

 In both cases, the cost of not having the log would have been catastrophic.
 The cost of having it: a few cents a day in storage and a column that no one queries until they desperately need to.
-New SOP entry calcified out of these two incidents: for any product that ships an LLM call, persist every call's input and output to an audit table from day one.
+New SOP entry calcified out of these two incidents: for any product that ships an LLM call, persist enough call evidence into an audit trail from day one.
 Day one.
 Not after the first incident.
 The first incident is exactly when you need the log you didn't write yet.

 A New Checklist Item